Checklist for installing update 1602 for Configuration Manager

 To take advantage of this option, you must configure your site to support automatic upgrades for pre-production before beginning installation of the update.
-For more information, see Upgrade clients in System Center Configuration Manager and
+For more information, see Upgrade clients and

-How to test client upgrades in a pre-production collection in System Center Configuration Manager.
+How to test client upgrades in a pre-production collection.

 Plan to use Maintenance windows to control when site servers install updates: You can use the maintenance windows to define a period of time during which updates to the site server can be installed.
 This can help you control when sites in your hierarchy install the update.

 Beginning with the release of the 1602 update, maintenance windows have been renamed service windows.
 For more information, see Service windows for site servers.

 Run setup prerequisite checker: Before you install update 1602, you can run the prerequisite checker independently from the update installation.
 When you install the update on the site, prerequisite checker runs again.